cuberis/wp-componify/README.md

 1. Setup new template parts in `/templates/components/` to match against ACF Flexible Content layout slugs.
 2. Instantiate new **Componify** class in your page template.
+3. To enable the UI portion—declare theme support by `add_theme_support('components-ui')`.
-3. Sit back and enjoy!
+4. Sit back and enjoy!

 ```php
 <?php while (have_posts()) : the_post(); ?>